kristapsdz/openrsync/README.md

 [rsyncd.5](https://github.com/kristapsdz/openrsync/blob/master/rsyncd.5)
 for protocol details or utility documentation in [openrsync.1](https://github.com/kristapsdz/openrsync/blob/master/openrsync.1).
+If you'd like to write your own rsync implementation, the protocol manpages should have all the information required.

 This repository is a read-only mirror of a private CVS repository.
 I use it for issues and pull requests.  **Please do not make feature